will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/README.md

 In a [CAP](https://en.wikipedia.org/wiki/CAP_theorem) system like Cardano, which balances global consistency with availability, there is a challenge in dealing with rollback events that impact transaction finality.
 Regardless of whether one uses their own full node or a server provider for transaction submission - if such events are not properly handled with the help of monitoring the rolling window of [k blocks](https://plutus-apps.readthedocs.io/en/latest/plutus/explanations/rollback.html) and respective resubmission, there is no guarantee that the transaction is finalized, eg. becomes part of the immutable pefix of the Cardano blockchain.

 Since our wallet-optimized protocol defines that server-sent messages include the `point` message partial, the client can check if its last `point` is greater than any subsequent message `point` from the server, without the need to introduce a `rollback` specific message partial.
-This assumes that the client keeps a local copy of the mutuable suffix of the blockchain defined by the security parameter.
+This assumes that the client keeps a local copy of the volatile segment of the blockchain defined by the security parameter.

 #### Connection Management